-As much as we love retro gaming, it’s important to acknowledge that there are some aspects of it that aren’t as enjoyable as we’d like them to be.
 Video game emulation, while offering a convenient and accessible way to play classic games, comes with its own set of drawbacks.
-In this blog post, we’ll take a deep dive into the downsides of video game emulation, exploring the glitches, slowdowns, inauthentic experiences, and more that can sometimes mar the joy of playing our favorite old-school titles.
-Despite these challenges, our passion for retro gaming remains strong, and we’ll keep the tone light and positive as we navigate the bumpy roads of emulation.
+There are definite downsides to video game emulation, the glitches, slowdowns, inauthentic experiences, and more that can sometimes mar the joy of playing our favorite old-school titles.

 Hardware and Software Glitches